hyperledger/fabric/docs/source/commands/peerlifecycle.md

 [Chaincode for Operators](../chaincode4noah.html).

-*Note: These instructions use the Fabric chaincode lifecycle introduced in the v2.0 Alpha release.
+*Note: These instructions use the Fabric chaincode lifecycle introduced in the v2.0 release.
 If you would like to use the old lifecycle to install and instantiate a chaincode, visit the [peer chaincode](peerchaincode.html) command reference.*